7 Key B2C Marketing Trends

 Some of these influencer marketing platforms even have features for contacting and closing deals with influencers.

-That’s it for our overview of the biggest marketing trends in B2C and ecommerce right now.
+That’s it for our overview of the biggest B2C trends happening right now.